ZJUFanLab/scCube/tutorial/API.md

 **spatial_size**: _int, default: `30`_

-&emsp;The scope for spatial autocorrelation function, the large values will take more running time
+&emsp;The scope for simulated spatial patterns, the large values will take more running time

 **delta**: _float, default: `25`_